But, yet… my body is still toxic!

 How is that possible?

-No matter how healthy you eat, or where you live (big city or in the country), or what your lifestyle is, you can be exposed to some level of toxicity in the water, soil or air.
+No matter how healthy you eat, or where you live (big city or in the country), or what your lifestyle is, you can be exposed to toxicity in the water, soil, food and air.

 That’s one of the reasons why, no matter how healthy I think I may be, I do a liver cleanse 1x per year to help my body’s natural detoxification process.

 We all know these folks.
-They can’t eat anything or go anywhere or do any activities for fear their body will produce some sort of negative reaction.
+They can’t eat anything or go anywhere or do any activities, for fear that their body will produce some sort of negative reaction.
 They are over-detoxifying their body with too many “healthy” foods.

 There is a time and a place for intentional detoxification.

-Becoming aware of toxicity is the first step to improving your health.
+Becoming aware of toxicity is the first step to improving health.

 Toxins can be physical, chemical or microbial elements that damage living organisms.

 If you are alive and breathing and reading this blog, your body is susceptible to some level of toxicity.

 Toxins can be by-products of what we eat and drink, and they could also be from exposure to agents in our external environment.